gavinlin/dotfiles/Readme.md

 This dotfiles uses stow for linking.

+# Install

+## Install stow and link

+Install stow based on the OS

 Type `make` to link configs and `make delete` to delete links

 ## Install vim plug